 Election Day big for online gambling stocks

-The big winners are Election Day, in terms of sports betting, were Louisiana, Maryland, South Dakota – and online gaming stocks.
-Following the November 3rd frenzy, a handful of gaming stocks including DraftKings and Penn National Gaming saw an uptick on Wall Street.
+The big winners on Election Day, in terms of sports betting, were Louisiana, Maryland, South Dakota — and online gaming stocks.
+Following the Nov.
+3 frenzy, a handful of gaming stocks, including DraftKings and Penn National Gaming, saw an uptick on Wall Street.

 - DraftKings — 6.2%